You know the old saying — “Everything worth having is worth working for”?

 When we’re faced with too much information — like we are when we take the Frankenstein Approach — it can be overwhelming.
 We end up getting “analysis paralysis” — we’re faced with so many choices and so much information, we don’t know what to do.
 We end up getting paralyzed by all the options, and so we do nothing — and, as a result, we get nowhere.

-When we follow a blog framework, there’s no information overload.
+When we follow a framework, there’s no information overload.
 We have a clear, step-by-step guide to follow, and there’s not a crazy amount of choices to overwhelm us.
 All we have to do, is follow the path to success.

 Cons: It costs money

-There’s no way around it: in order to get a great blog framework, we need to invest money (like buying the EBA course).
+There’s no way around it: in order to get a great blog framework, we need to invest money (like buying the EBA program).
 This can be a tough one for some of us when we’re first starting out.

-But investing in a course — and in a blog framework — pays off in SO many ways.
-Not only do we get the exact process we need to successfully get our blogs off the ground, but we also put ourselves in better company.
+But investing in a course — and in a framework — pays off in SO many ways.
+Not only do we get the exact process we need to successfully get our businesses off the ground, but we also put ourselves in better company.
 Because a course requires an investment, it weeds out the people who aren’t serious, so you’ll be surrounded by other people who are invested in their success.